AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

   <img src="https://raw.githubusercontent.com/SwiftGen/Eve/master/logo/logo-256.png" alt="SwiftGen's new logo" height="256" />
 </h3>

-### Why such a big reorganization?
+### Why splitting SwiftGen into multiple repositories?

-The reasons we decided to split SwiftGen in multiple repositories are:

-* Since [Sourcery](https://github.com/krzysztofzablocki/Sourcery) was born, and because this new tool uses [Stencil](https://github.com/kylef/Stencil) the same as we alays did at `SwiftGen`, Krzysztof asked us to share all the code we use to drive `Stencil` with his new tool.
-That meant splitting that code in its own framework, making it independent of SwiftGen so that Sourcery could depend on it.
+* Since the [Sourcery](https://github.com/krzysztofzablocki/Sourcery) project came to life — and because this new tool also uses [Stencil](https://github.com/kylef/Stencil) the same as we always did at `SwiftGen` — Krzysztof asked us to share the code we use to drive `Stencil`, to use it with his new tool too.
+This way `SwiftGen` and `Sourcery` could use the same tags, filters, and extensions to write their templates similarly, an users would have consistent understanding of the template language between both tools.
+That meant splitting that common code in its own framework, to make it independent of `SwiftGen` so that `Sourcery` could depend on it too.
-* Having separate repositories helps separate the code of SwiftGen into clear modules with clear responsibilities.
+* Having separate repositories also helps separate the code of `SwiftGen` into clear modules with clear responsibilities.
-  * It should also help people who want to contribute understand the code better, as each part of the SwiftGen pipeline will be clearly separated and documented.
+  * It should also help potential contributors to understand the code better, as each part of the `SwiftGen` pipeline will be clearly separated and documented.
-  * This also allows those modules to be used independently of SwiftGen CLI, if other tools want to depend on them.
+  * This also allows those modules to be used independently of SwiftGen's CLI, if other tools want to build something around them.
-* It allows those modules, as well as templates, to evolve with their own versions lifecycles, for example making it possible to release a new module or tag new templates without having to release a new version of SwiftGen as a whole.
+* It allows those modules, as well as templates, to evolve with their own versions lifecycles, for example making it possible to release a new module or tag new templates without having to release a new version of `SwiftGen` as a whole.

-The reasons we decided to move SwiftGen into its own GitHub organization are:
+### Why move SwiftGen into its own GitHub organization?

-* SwiftGen is more and more popular, and switching to a GitHub organization to host it made more and more sense (instead of hosting it on my own GitHub)
-* Since [David Jennes](https://github.com/djbe) has become a core contributor (thanks again to him as he did most of the work on the refactoring PRs!), I felt like SwiftGen has more and more become a community than just my own project
+* Since [David Jennes](https://github.com/djbe) has become a core contributor (thanks again to him as he did most of the work on the refactoring PRs!), I felt like `SwiftGen` has more and more become a community than just my own project
-* This use of a GitHub organization will hopefully help making the SwiftGen community grow, by attaching SwiftGen to an organization rather than an individual (me)
+* This use of a GitHub organization will hopefully help making the `SwiftGen` community grow, by attaching `SwiftGen` to an organization rather than an individual (me)
+* Since we needed to split `SwiftGen` in multiple repositories anyway, having a GitHub organizaton to host them all was the logical choice

 ### What changed for users?